Cascade resolution

 RATIONALE: Aliases participate in cascade as opaque references — their target values are not examined during specificity calculation or layer comparison.
 This keeps resolution deterministic and allows aliases to be valid candidates at any specificity level.

-Cross-dimensional overrides
+Cross-mode-set overrides